 Established in 1986 by Milling & Baking News, sister publication of World Grain, the award is presented to the practicing milling operative who has made the most significant contribution to the progress of a plant, a company and the industry from an operating point of view.

 The winner will receive an inscribed plaque, and a scholarship will be established in the winner’s name at Kansas State University in Manhattan, Kansas, U.S.

-Tim Carroll, Pendleton Flour Mills, Blackfoot, Idaho, U.S., was the recipient of the 2013 award.
+John Hultman, Ardent Mills, Decatur, Alabama, U.S., was the recipient of the 2015 award.

 Registration, hotel information

 Registration is available online at www.iaom.info/annualmeeting/online-registration/.
 A copy of the registration form can also be printed from the website.
 Cost for the full conference is $500 for IAOM members and $575 for non-members.